-Clinically isolated syndrome (CIS) is a first episode of neurologic symptoms caused by demyelination and inflammation in the central nervous system.
-These neurologic symptoms, similar to those of multiple sclerosis (MS), must last at least 24 hours with no accompanying fever or infection for CIS to be diagnosed.
-In people who have experienced CIS, MRI scans may show a lesion on the brain or spinal cord like those seen in MS. The primary difference between CIS and MS is that MS features multiple lesions or multiple episodes of neurological symptoms.
-An episode of CIS is followed by total or partial recovery, and some people who experience CIS once may never have another occurance of symptoms.
+Clinically isolated syndrome is a first episode of neurologic symptoms caused by demyelination and inflammation in the central nervous system.
+These neurologic symptoms, similar to those of multiple sclerosis, must last at least 24 hours with no accompanying fever or infection for CIS to be diagnosed.
+In people who have experienced CIS, MRI findings may show a lesion on the brain or spinal cord like those seen in MS.

 The International Advisory Committee on Clinical Trials of MS considers CIS one of four main MS disease courses.
 CIS becomes definite MS when a second occurrence of symptoms or a worsening of lesions happens — or both.

 Episodes of clinically isolated syndrome may be described as either monofocal or multifocal.
-In a monofocal episode, there is one neurologic symptom (for example, optic neuritis or numbness) or a sign (such as a test result showing oligoclonal bands in cerebrospinal fluid) that is caused by one lesion in the central nervous system.
-In a multifocal episode, there is more than one symptom or test result showing signs of more than one lesion.
+In a monofocal episode, there is one neurologic symptom (for example, optic neuritis or numbness).
+In a multifocal episode, there is more than one symptom or test result showing signs of more than one demyelinating event or multiple lesions.

 The process of diagnosing CIS and MS are similar.
 One key difference is the singular nature of CIS.
-If more than one area of lesions is found and more than one neurologic event occurs, the diagnosis is MS. An MRI scan is used to confirm the presence, number, and location of lesions on a person’s brain or spinal cord.
+If more than one neurologic event occurs, it results in a diagnosis of multiple sclerosis.
+An MRI scan is used to confirm the presence, number, and location of lesions on a person’s brain or spinal cord.

-You may be at a higher risk of developing MS if your CIS includes lesions on the brain similar to those seen in people living with MS. If this is the case, there is a 60 percent to 80 percent chance that you will develop MS within the next few years.
+You may be at a higher risk of developing MS if, at the time of CIS, you have multiple lesions on your initial MRI.
+If this is the case, there is a 60 percent to 80 percent chance that you will develop MS over time.
 In other words, you are more likely to experience a recurrence of neurologic symptoms or have follow-up MRIs which discover more lesions.

 Your risk of developing MS is lower if there are no brain lesions detected by MRI during your episode of CIS.
 People who have CIS without brain lesions have approximately a 20 percent chance of developing MS over the next several years.

-Some CIS symptoms resolve by themselves, without treatment.
+Some CIS symptoms resolve without treatment.
 Whether or not your neurologist recommends starting treatment, and which treatment they recommend, depends on your risk level for a second occurrence of neurological symptoms.

 If your CIS is determined to be low risk for a recurrance, it may be treated with short-term corticosteroids.
-Taken long-term, corticosteroids can cause serious side effects like cataracts, osteoporosis, diabetes, and Cushing’s syndrome.
+When taken for longer periods, corticosteroids can cause serious side effects, like cataracts, osteoporosis, diabetes, and Cushing’s syndrome.

-If your doctor determines you’re at a high risk for developing MS, evidence suggests treating CIS with disease-modifying drugs may delay progression and prevent or slow demyelination.
-Several disease-modifying therapies (DMTs) are approved by the U.S. Food and Drug Administration (FDA) to treat CIS, as well as types of MS. DMTs recommended for people with high-risk CIS may include:
+If your doctor determines you’re at a high risk for developing MS, evidence suggests treating CIS with disease-modifying drugs reduces the chance of experiencing new relapses and new lesions on MRI, and delays disease progression.
+CIS is considered a relapsing form of multiple sclerosis.
+Several disease-modifying therapies are approved by the U.S. Food and Drug Administration (FDA) to treat relapsing forms of MS. DMTs recommended for people with high-risk CIS may include:

-Ample data support the theory that early treatment provides the best outcomes regarding symptom management, nerve damage, and disability.
+Ample data supports the theory that early treatment provides the best outcomes for symptom management, nerve damage, and disability.
 When it comes to CIS, early treatment appears to prevent or delay a second neurologic event — after which a CIS diagnosis becomes MS — and future relapses.

 Currently available disease-modifying therapies mostly address inflammation.
-Inflammation and demyelination are interrelated with MS and occur at varying rates throughout the course of the disease.
+Inflammation and demyelination are associated with MS and occur at varying rates throughout the course of the disease.

 The damaging effects of the early symptoms of CIS and MS have been linked to long-term disease outcomes, including disability.
 Treatment is best begun during the early relapsing phase.
 This can slow the growth and worsening of lesions and decrease relapse frequency.

 Studies show that inflammation and damage to the central nervous system are related to CIS and occur throughout the MS disease process.
-Careful monitoring with your doctor and starting the right treatment as early as possible may minimize inflammation and the resulting nerve damage.
+Careful monitoring with your doctor and starting the right treatment as early as possible can help to reduce inflammation and the resulting nerve damage.